cloud-gov/cg-site/content/docs/apps/custom-domains.md

     $ cf target -o <org> -s <space>
     ```

 1. Create a service instance.
-Replace *my-app.apps.cloud.gov* with the  domain that has been automatically assigned to your app by cloud.gov.
+Replace *my-app.app.cloud.gov* with the  domain that has been automatically assigned to your app by cloud.gov.

     ```
     $ cf create-service cdn-route cdn-route my-cdn-route \
-        -c '{"domain": "my.domain.gov", "origin": "my-app.fr.cloud.gov"}'
+        -c '{"domain": "my.domain.gov", "origin": "my-app.app.cloud.gov"}'

     Create in progress.
 Use 'cf services' or 'cf service my-cdn-route' to check operation status.
     ```